-Instruction : 3 hours per week

-CIE : 30 Marks

-SEE : 70 Marks

-Duration of SEE : 3 Hours

-Credits : 03
+Instruction: 3periods per week CIE: 30 marks Credits: 3 Duration of SEE: 3 hours SEE: 70 marks

-- 1. To understand the role of business analytics within an organization. - 2.
-To analyze data using statistical and data mining techniques and understand relationships between the underlying business processes of an organization. - 3.
-To gain an understanding of how managers use business analytics to formulate and solve business problems and to support managerial decision making. - 4.
-To become familiar with processes needed to develop, report, and analyze business data. - 5.
-To use decision-making tools/Operations research techniques and manage business process using analytical and management tools.
+- To understand the role of business analytics within an organization. - To analyze data using statistical and data mining techniques and understand relationships between the underlying business processes of an organization. - To gain an understanding of how managers use business analytics to formulate and solve business problems and to support managerial decision making. - To become familiar with processes needed to develop, report, and analyze business data. - To use decision-making tools/Operations research techniquesand manage business process using analytical and management tools.